- Office 365 Student Advantage

 Per this plan, teachers will post attendance procedures and relevant class assignments for students to access by 9 a.m. the morning of the Emergency E-Leaning Day.
 Assignments will be aligned to curricular objectives and will require no more than 50 minutes to complete per class.
 Teachers will be available to assist students online through their Learning Management Platform.

-Student expectations include recording their attendance one time between 9:30 and 11 a.m. by navigating to www.examlogin.com and entering in the provided attendance code.
+Student expectations include recording their attendance one time between 9:30 and 3:15 p.m. through the Infinite Campus Student Portal.
 Students must then complete each class assignment.
 In the event of unforeseen circumstances, students should consult with their teachers.
 For example, students without access to power or the internet should see their teachers the following student attendance day.

 JTHS Technology Support Staff will work from home and are available to assist students, parents, and staff with technical support on Emergency E-Learning Days.
 Students and parents should call 815-727-6860 for assistance or email email@example.com (Central Campus) or firstname.lastname@example.org (West Campus).